jcorks/raylib-matte/README.md

     color: raylib.GREEN
   )
   ```

+- LoadImageAnim will return an image object with an extra public member called "frames",
+  which contains the output frame count
 ## Additional Notes

 When cloning, use git clone --recursive (url to this repo) to ensure copying the submodules matte and raylib.